misterjjg/se_project_express/README.md

 ## Run the project

-Use npm run start -- to launch the server
+Use `npm run start` — to launch the server.
-Use npm run dev -- to launch the server but with the hot reload feature
+Use `npm run dev` — to launch the server but with the hot reload feature